OPS-E2E-PPE/VBA-Docs/api/Word.PageSetup.md

 keywords: vbawd10.chm2417
 f1_keywords:
 - vbawd10.chm2417
-ms.prod: word
 api_name:
 - Word.PageSetup
 ms.assetid: 1879d601-80ad-4fc0-1a87-92e999b59f88
 ms.date: 06/08/2017
-localization_priority: Priority
+ms.localizationpriority: medium
 ---

 # PageSetup object (Word)

 Represents the page setup description.
 The **PageSetup** object contains all the page setup attributes of a document (such as left margin, bottom margin, and paper size) as properties.

 ## Remarks

 Use the **PageSetup** property to return the **PageSetup** object.
 The following example sets the first section in the active document to landscape orientation and then prints the document.

 ```vb